wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

+= Version 6.21rc1 =

+* **Moved the NextGEN Gallery support to a Pro version addon**.
+* Added an 'ngfb_image_downsize' hook (for the Jetpack Photon Pro addon).
+* Added support for JetPack Photon to retrieve correct image sizes (Pro version).
+* Added hooks to disable JetPack Open Graph and Twitter Card meta tags.
+* Added a hook for the 'ngfb_sharing_url' filter to support WordPress SEO's "Force Transport" option (Pro version).
+* Moved the URL rewriting and shortening methods into hooks for the 'ngfb_rewrite_url' and 'ngfb_shorten_url' filters (Pro version).
+* Changed the default object expiration time from 1800 to 3600 seconds (1 hour).

 = Version 6.20.1 =

 * Fixed a possible error condition in lib/media.php by adding an extra check, to make sure the size provided to the `image_constrain_size_for_editor()` filter is a string and not an array().